 A computer system hooked to the probe then analyzes the way the light interacts with the skin tissues.
 Each reading takes about 4.5 seconds to perform.

-UT’s Cockrell School of Engineering team has partnered with Seton Healthcare Family to conduct clinical trials of the 3-in-1 device this spring.
-Seton is a member of Ascension, the nation’s largest Catholic and non-profit health care system.
+UT’s Cockrell School of Engineering team has partnered with Ascension Seton to conduct clinical trials of the 3-in-1 device this spring.
+Ascension Seton is a member of Ascension, the nation’s largest Catholic and non-profit health care system.

 In the SXSW competition, the skin cancer tool was up against a flying car and other innovations which before 2014 were only possible in science fiction.